JetBrains/kotlin-web-site/pages/docs/reference/coroutines.md

 > Coroutines are *experimental* in Kotlin 1.1.
 See details [below](#experimental-status-of-coroutines) {:.note}

-_The term "coroutines" has been in use in Computer Science since late 1950'ies to denote "[a generalization of subroutines with non-preemptive multitasking](https://en.wikipedia.org/wiki/Coroutine)".
-We will not delve into the theoretic side of things here, though._

 Some APIs initiate long-running operations (such as network IO, file IO, CPU- or GPU-intensive work, etc) and require the caller to block until they complete.
 Coroutines provide a way to avoid blocking a thread and replace it with a cheaper and more controllable operation: *suspension* of a coroutine.

 ## Blocking vs Suspending